 JOIN THE JOURNEY!
 10% discount on your first purchase by subscribing to the newsletter

-Its essential oils make this plant an important ingredient in the treatment of many diseases.
-Read this article to discover the origins, properties and uses of this precious ally. for our well-being.
+Thanks to its essential oils, this plant is a valuable ingredient in the treatment of many ailments.
+In this article, we tell you about the origins, properties and uses of this valuable wellness ally.

-Labiateae family, lemon balm (melissa officinalis) is renowned for its anti-inflammatory and antispasmodic properties.
-Considered to be a natural relaxant, lemon balm grows spontaneously in Southern Europe and Western Asia.
-Lemon balm’s leaves are used in traditional medicine (but not only!) for its digestive, carminative, antispasmodic, sedative, analgesic and diuretic properties and turn to be an excellent ally against gastrointestinal disorders.
+To say lemon balm is to say anti-stress.
+An herbaceous perennial plant in the Labiateae family, lemon balm (melissa officinalis) is known for its anti-inflammatory and antispasmodic properties.
+Considered a plant of relaxation, Melissa Officinalis grows wild in southern Europe and western Asia.
+Its leaves are used in traditional medicine (and beyond) for its digestive, carminative, antispasmodic, sedative, analgesic, and diuretic properties and are an excellent ally for combating gastrointestinal disorders.
 Let’s discover together the history, properties and uses of lemon balm.

 The plant

-Lemon balm is a plant with well-known calming and sedative properties.
-In phytotherapy it’s used for herbal teas, in the form of infusions or decoctions.
-You can normally spot it in the meadows and in the countryside but it can also be easily grown in pots or in the garden.
-Recognizable by the quadrangular stem (rhizomatous and branched at the base), it has intense green and petiolate leaves while the flowers are white and small.
-Lemon balm releases an aroma pretty similar to lemon and has a very clear bitter taste.
+Lemon balm is a plant with renowned calming and sedative properties.
+In phytotherapy it is used in the preparation of herbal teas, in the form of infusion or decoction.
+It is normally found as a wild plant in meadows and in the countryside, but it can also be grown without problems in pots or in the garden.
+Easily recognized by its quadrangular stem, branched at the base and rhizomatous, it has deep green, petiolate leaves.
+Lemon balm exudes a lemon-like aroma and can be recognized by its bitter taste, while the flowers are white and tiny.

 History

-Early in the 17th century, the Discalced Carmelite monks in Paris appreciated the beneficial properties of lemon balm and used it to make The Lemon Balm Water, a popular digestive remedy; Paracelsus even called it the “elixir of life”.
+As early as the 17th century, the Discalced Carmelite monks of Paris appreciated the beneficial properties of lemon balm and employed it to prepare Lemon Balm Water, a popular digestive remedy, while Paracelsus called it the “elixir of life.”

 What are the properties and benefits of lemon balm?